nikwalia/schedule-generator/server/README.md

 After installing Anaconda, all dependencies can be installed with the following commands:

-`conda install numpy pandas sqlalchemy -y`
+`conda install numpy pandas sqlalchemy flask python-dotenv -y`

 `pip install neo4j`